dave-woods/yt-search-play/README.md

 * Pass a theme file for rofi
 * Queue multiple videos
 * Get videos from Liked videos playlist
-* *Experimentally* add/remove a video from Liked videos or Watch Later playlists
+* Add/remove a video from Liked videos or Watch Later playlists [see `experimental` branch]
 * Deprecate `--use-max-downloads` in favour of `--get-all`

 ## Configuration